wvanderwey/ROP/ROP-output-details.md

 ### lostHumanReads directory

 The directory contains the output of Step 2 (Remap to human sequences).
 It contains details about the number of unmapped reads mapped to the human references (lost human reads).
-The lost human reads mapped to the human reference genome are saved into the `_genome.sam` and reads mapped to the transcriptome reference are saved into the `_transcriptome.sam`
+The lost human reads mapped to the human reference genome are saved into the `_genome.sam` and reads mapped to the transcriptome reference are saved into the `_transcriptome.sam`.

-are saved in the .sam format.